This post is for you if you were told you have degenerative osteoarthritis (OA) in more than one joint, and that it’s:

 Arthritis is an immune disease

 All types of arthritic degeneration happen in an environment of inflammation.
 This is an immune issue rather than a joint issue.
 If you have arthritis, you probably know there’s inflammation.
 You may take medication to suppress the inflammation, which may help you feel better by temporarily masking it.
-Unfortunately, all of these medications cause collateral damage, to your gut lining or your liver.
-None of them solve the disease process one bit – in fact, habitual use of these medications actual perpetuates more inflammation!
+Unfortunately, all of these medications cause collateral damage, to your gut, liver, or kidneys.
+None of them solve the disease process one bit – in fact, habitual use of these medications actually perpetuates more inflammation!
 You may take natural anti-inflammatories such as curcumin or fish oil.
-These don’t cause collateral damage, however they don’t solve the underlying immune issue either.
+These don’t cause collateral damage, however, they don’t solve the underlying immune issue either.

 Solving arthritis for good

 So what is the approach to reversing osteoarthritis?
 In a nutshell, the project is to identify the triggers of inflammation and resolve them.
-Afterward, natural anti-inflammatories can take care of residual inflammation, and modalities to heal joint damage such as stem cell or PRP injections, acupuncture, and supplements such as Tissue Regeneration Factor can work better.
+Afterward, natural anti-inflammatories can take care of residual inflammation, and modalities to heal joint damage such as stem cells, injections, acupuncture, and supplements can work better.

 In my clinical experience at least 80% of the time, OA inflammation is caused in part by a gut issue – These people have increased intestinal permeability (leaky gut).
 Leaky gut is caused by inflammation, typically from: